geoadmin/routing-graph-packager/README.md

 #### API Keys

 For all non-admin users, access to either reading or reading and creating jobs can be granted by the admin user via issuing API keys.
 These keys can be created with a specific permission and validity duration in days.
 Furthermore, they can be annotated with comments.
 Finally, they can be revoked and their permissions and validity changed at any given time.

-For security reasons, keys are not stored directly in the database.
+> **Note**: For security reasons, keys are not stored directly in the database.
 Instead, their hashes are stored.
+This means the raw key is only available once in the response of the key creation request.
+Afterwards, you will only be able to retrieve the hashed key, which is not usable for authentication.

 ##### Examples